YouTubeATP/YouTubeATP/README.md

 # About me
 Hello!
 I am a person who loves to code.
-I am the owner of ATP City, the cross-platform Minecraft City Server, thus I develop the bot for the server's Discord server.<br>
+I am the owner of Aurum Minecraft Network, a cross-platform Minecraft Server, thus I develop the bot for the server's Discord server.<br>
 I also do code projects when I feel like it.
 I know the following languages (not ordered according to proficiency):
 - Python